 Some countries make great cheese, others bathe in crude oil, and some make inconceivably small semiconductors – the ability to buy and sell goods across the world makes these idiosyncrasies a massive advantage.
 International trade also increases competition.
 Look at the Tata steelworks in South Wales.
 The mass production of steel by more industrial countries (primarily China and Russia) and the resultant lower cost meant there was reduced economic benefit to maintaining a small-scale UK steelworks (the social, cultural and national security benefits are another matter).
 Nevertheless, a commitment to free(ish) trade has emerged as the dominant paradigm in the last half century and as a result various free trade areas now dot the planet, backed up by a web of bilateral and multilateral Free Trade Agreements (FTAs).
 It's these multifarious trading relationships and regulations which international trade lawyers grapple with on clients' behalf.

 However, the current political wind seems to be blowing in the direction of protectionism, courtesy partly of wall-builder-in-chief, President Trump.
-With Britain also looking likely to face a hard Brexit – removing itself from Europe's free trade area (aka the EU single market) – the march towards global free trade looks like it's taken a step back.
+With Britain negotiating its exit from the EU, the march towards global free trade looks like it's taken a step back.
 Milagros Miranda Rojas is a consultant for NRF on international trade law, having previously worked as a negotiator at the World Trade Organisation.
 In her view, Trump's protectionism and “the potential responses from China and Russia are a big concern.
 Globalisation is a fact and it is the responsibility of everyone to make it work.
 The level of integration needed to provide the goods and services consumers demand make it very difficult to go backwards.
 It's going to be a serious challenge for the WTO to promote and encourage countries not to take protectionist measures.”